materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

 ### Setting up the network adapters

 I am assuming that the computer that is used to run the software has both a Wifi and an Ethernet adapter and that it is connected to the normal home network using the Wifi adapter.
-Then you can configure the Ethernet adapter to use the IP adress 192.168.11.1 and subnetmask 255.255.255.0.
-This is required as the Linkstation will be connected directly to the computer without a router providing DHCP.

-When using an VM, forward the Wifi adapter into the Virtual Machine using NAT settings.
-Forward the Ethernet adapter in bridged mode.
+Make sure that the VM is configured with one NAT network interface and one bridged adapter.
 In the VM change the IP adress of the bridged network adapter to 192.168.11.1 and subnetmask to 255.255.255.0.

 This setup allows you to access your network and internet normally over Wifi while connecting directly to the Linkstation over Ethernet at the same time.